project-bluebird/simurgh/README.md

 # Simurgh

-*Simurgh* (pronounced _Seymour_) is an open source platform that supports developing algorithms for automated air traffic control.
-It provides an easy to use interface for running experiments with AI agents in an air traffic simulator.
+*Simurgh* (pronounced _Seymour_) is an open source platform that supports developing and evaluating algorithms (AI agents) for automated air traffic control.
+It provides an easy to use interface for running experiments in an air traffic simulator.

 ## Overview